 By far, these are the easiest points for people to understand.
 You earn points which are worth a fixed value, usually about 1-2 cents per point.
 So if you want to book an airline ticket worth $200 and your points are worth 1 cent each, you’ll need 20,000 points.
 The credit cards that work like this include but are not limited to:

 - Capital One Venture (The one Jennifer Garner does commercials for)

 - Wells Fargo Rewards

 - US Bank Flexperks

-You believe Jennifer Garner, don’t you?
 With the ease of redeeming these points, it would seem that they would be the most preferable ones to collect.
-That may be true if you are only looking to book low cost domestic airfare.
-It is true that availability with airline miles can be difficult to find for flights within the US.
-But with fixed value points, if there is a seat available, you can use your points to pay for it.
-This can serve a purpose in a diversified portfolio of points, it has limitations.
+That may be true if you’re only looking to book low cost domestic airfare.
+It’s true that availability with airline miles can be difficult to find for flights within the U.S. But with fixed value points, if there’s a seat available, you can use your points to pay for it.
+Although this can serve a purpose in a diversified portfolio of points, it has limitations.

 Fixed Value travel cards aren’t very popular because of a similar credit card product which is available and has more advantages.

 Cash is still king.
 When earning flexible points, airline miles, hotel points or fixed value points, you always need to remember than you could have been earning cash back instead.